 Everyone talks about fasting like it’s a big deal.
-But it’s not possible to boost your metabolism, burn body fat, and build lean muscle all at the same time… right?
+But you can’t really boost your metabolism, lose weight, and build lean muscle all at the same time… right?

 Fasting and Muscle Loss

 If you have read our Guidelines, you probably noticed that we encourage fasting.

 (If you haven’t grabbed them already, grab them now.
 They outline everything you need to know for healthy weight loss.)

 Now back to fasting… A lot of people skip this step because they are afraid that fasting will make them lose muscle mass.